 So rather than wonder and worry about whether you love yourself, and whether or not you'll ever be able to do so, ACT AS IF.
 Start treating yourself the way you would treat someone you are totally and unconditionally in love with.
 If you don't know how that would be, just ACT AS IF.
 Start one step at a time.
 One day at a time.
 One action at a time.

 You do have an advantage here.
-Being both the "lovee" and the "lover" you don't have to guess as to what your loved one would want...
+Being both the "lover" and the "lovee" you don't have to guess as to what your loved one would want...
 You already know...
-Did you forget to look within and ask?
+Did you remember to look within and ask?

 Finding Your Own North Star: Claiming the Life You Were Meant to Live